We hand-pick all products. When you buy something, we may earn a commission.

 With just a touch of taper, the jeans fall gracefully from waist down to the cuffs.
 With the brand’s trademark M’s on the pockets and a cowhide patch on the right pocket, they look as good going as they do coming.

-Denime Lot 220XX 1947 Model (14.5 oz.)
+Denime 220XX (14 oz.)

 The second-oldest member of the Osaka Five, Denime started producing faithful reproductions of vintage Levi’s pairs in the late ‘80s.
-The swelling enthusiasm for these reproductions helped but Japanese denim on the map in the ‘90s and ‘00s.
+The swelling enthusiasm for these reproductions helped put Japanese denim on the map in the ‘90s and ‘00s.

 Studio D’Artisan SD-909 G3 (14 oz.)